nupam/GANs-for-Image-enhancement/README.md

 Two models are trained, there is only one major differene between the model is that of loss function used for pretraining GAN, all other hyper-parameters are same unless otherwise stated.

 ### DATA
-High Resolution images used here are from the Flickr-Image-Dataset available at, https://www.kaggle.com/hsankesara/flickr-image-dataset.
-This is a very diverse dataset and generating photo realistic images from only using this dataset (30k images) cannot be considered easy. <br>
+High Resolution images used here are from the <a href ="https://www.kaggle.com/hsankesara/flickr-image-dataset">  Flickr-Image-Dataset</a>.
+This is a very diverse dataset and generating photo realistic images from only using this dataset (30k images) cannot be considered easy.<br>
-Noisy(crappy) images are sythetically generated from high resolution images as in the notebook 'Crappify-imgs', available in the repository and at https://www.kaggle.com/greenahn/crappify-imgs or at <a href = "https://nbviewer.jupyter.org/github/nupam/GANs-for-Image-enhancement/blob/master/Crappify-imgs.ipynb"> nbviewer </a> <br>
+Noisy(crappy) images are sythetically generated from high resolution images as in the notebook 'Crappify-imgs', available in the repository and at <a href ="https://www.kaggle.com/greenahn/crappify-imgs"> Kaggle </a> or at <a href = "https://nbviewer.jupyter.org/github/nupam/GANs-for-Image-enhancement/blob/master/Crappify-imgs.ipynb"> nbviewer </a> <br>
 These images are used for training models.<br>
 The dataset of generated images along with their high resolution counter-parts is available at: https://www.kaggle.com/greenahn/flickrproc<br>